DEFCON402/website/README.md

 # defcon402.org

-A local DEF CON chapter based in Omaha, Nebraska.
+A local DEF CON Group based in Omaha, Nebraska.

 ## About Our Group